 Generally, dentists are prohibited from on-supplying restricted medicines for therapeutic use to others including dental hygienists, dental therapists, oral health therapists, registered nurses and other unauthorised persons, in circumstances where these people are not under the direct supervision of the dentist.

 The dentist must take responsibility for the receipt, security and administration of scheduled medicines.
 Dentists must adequately consult and review patients and ensure that only people with the requisite authority administer restricted medicines under adequate supervision.

 The Board expects all dental practitioners to be aware of their legal obligations under the drugs and poisons legislation in their jurisdiction(s), and to practise in accordance with professional practice standards.

 Any person, including businesses, advertising the use of botulinum toxin and/or dermal fillers must comply with the:

-The Board’s Guidelines for advertising of regulated health services also apply.
+The Board’s Guidelines for advertising a regulated health service also apply.